SysKitTeam/docs-point/installation-and-configuration/enable-permissions-review.md

 ![Exchange Online e-mail Settings screen](../.gitbook/assets/enable-automated-permissions-review_exchange-online-e-mail-settings-screen.png)

 Click the **Send test e-mail** button to check if the entered e-mail address is working properly.
 The **Sent test e-mail** dialog opens.
-Enter the e-mail address to which you want to send the test e-mail.
+Here, enter the e-mail address to which you want to send the test e-mail.
 After a moment, you should receive an e-mail like the one pictured below.

 ![Test e-mail](../.gitbook/assets/enable-automated-permissions-review_test-e-mail.png)